kiy0u/CSCD210/README.md

 # CSCD210
-Coursework for CSCD210, taken in Spring '24
+Coursework for CSCD210, taken in Winter Quarter of 2024